Category: Steering Group

 Tug is passionate about the role of the Deanery.
 He sees the Deanery as a key element in co-ordinating and deploying resources and supporting Parishes and Dioceses in their task of mission and evangelism.
 He speaks at events – particularly Deanery and Diocesan Synods – on the role and opportunities for Deaneries.
 He often comments that if you cut him he bleeds Deanery Blood!

-With the publication of the Setting God’s People Free report Setting God’s People Free Tug is taking a lead in briefing and encouraging Deaneries to become engines of change in culture to enable lay and clergy to work together to support and give lay people confidence to be disciples in their Monday to Saturday lives.
+With the publication of the Setting God’s People Free report Setting God’s People Free Tug took a lead in briefing and encouraging Deaneries to become engines of change in culture to enable lay and clergy to work together to support and give lay people confidence to be disciples in their Monday to Saturday lives.

 Away from church Tug is an award winning chef however, he is better known as a Social Entrepreneur.
 He has spent almost 40 years working with charities and voluntary groups with a particular emphasis on Social Enterprise.
 He has headed up a number of Charities and, as a consultant, has set up significant Social Enterprises providing services for Older People and other vulnerable groups and food redistribution.
 For five years he chaired a National Working Party for the Department of Work and Pensions on Older people and Exclusion.